Dnipriany: 21st century

-Until 18 July, 2020, Dnipriany belonged to Nova Kakhovka Municipality.
-The municipality as an administrative unit was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
-The area of Nova Kakhovka Municipality was merged into Kakhovka Raion.
+On 2 October 2018, Dnipriany was assigned to Nova Kakhovka urban hromada, one of the hromadas of Ukraine.
+Nova Kakhovka Municipality as an administrative unit was abolished on 18 July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
+The area of the former Nova Kakhovka Municipality was merged into Kakhovka Raion.